Liam Kelly (footballer, born 1990)

-Liam Mark Kelly (born 10 February 1990) is a professional footballer who plays as a midfielder for EFL Championship club Coventry City.
+Liam Mark Kelly (born 10 February 1990) is a professional footballer who plays as a defensive midfielder for League One club Rotherham United.

 As a youth player Kelly played for Milton Keynes Dons, but did not make a professional appearance before leaving in 2008.
 Following his departure he moved to Scotland to play for Kilmarnock where he stayed for 4 seasons until a transfer to EFL Championship club Bristol City.
 Kelly struggled with injury in Bristol, and only managed 21 appearances in two years with the team before moving to Oldham Athletic.
 He was made captain at Oldham and played there for two years until July 2016 when Leyton Orient made him their new club record signing.
 Orient finished bottom of League Two in Kelly's first season, and he left the club in the summer to join Coventry.
-Kelly currently captains the Coventry side, having made over 100 appearances and contributed to two promotions during his tenure at the club.
+In seven years with the Sky Blues he made over 100 appearances and helped the side to two promotions before moving to Rotherham United in the summer of 2024.

 Club career

-Milton Keynes Dons

-Kelly began his career at Milton Keynes Dons.
-At the end of the 2007–08 season, he left the club with a number of other young players when a promised one-year contract was withdrawn, as the club could no longer afford them.

 Kilmarnock

+Born in Newport Pagnell, Buckinghamshire, England, Kelly began his career at Milton Keynes Dons but he left club at the end of the 2007–08 season with a number of other young players when their promised one-year contract was withdrawn, as they could no longer afford to keep them.
+Following his release by Milton Keynes Dons, Kelly moved to Scotland to join Scottish Premier League side Kilmarnock.

 Kelly made his first appearance for Kilmarnock as a substitute in a match against Hamilton Academical on 26 January 2010.
 This was quickly followed by his first start, in a 4–4 draw with Dundee United four days later.
 On 6 February, he scored his first professional goal in a 3–0 Scottish Cup fifth round win against Inverness Caledonian Thistle.
 On 24 March 2010, Kelly provide his first assist to let Chris Maguire score the only goal for Kilmarnock in the match as they lost 2–1 to Hamilton Academical.
 On 5 May 2010, Kelly scored his first professional league goal in the 69th minute of a 2–1 victory over Aberdeen.

 In the 2010–11 season, Kelly provided his first assist of the season for David Silva to score in a 2–1 loss against Hibernian.
 Kelly scored his first goal of the season and second league goal of his career in a 3–0 win over St Johnstone on 6 November 2010.
 Kelly signed a two-and-a-half-year contract with Kilmarnock on 17 December 2010.
 A day later, Kelly scored both goals for Kilmarnock as they won 2–1 against Hibernian at Rugby Park.
 Following the match, manager Mixu Paatelainen praised his performance as showing "excellent work rate and willingness".
 Kelly scored further goals against Inverness Caledonian Thistle (twice), St Mirren and Motherwell.
-In his first full season, Kelly made league 32 appearance along with 7 goals and provided 4 assists.
+In his first full season, Kelly made league 32 appearances along with 7 goals and provided 4 assists.